How to write an eye-catching attorney cover letter

 Now that you have the beginning elements in place, you can finally begin writing the actual body text of your cover letter — starting with your introduction.

-To craft a powerful introduction that keeps the employer interested and wanting to know more, you will need to include:
+To craft a powerful introduction that keeps the employer interested and wanting to know more, you’ll need to include:

 Here is an example to help demonstrate how to write an attorney cover letter introduction